Skip to Content

 If you have just done some renovations, patch jobs, or other minor home repairs, you may have used caulk during the process.

-This is an injected material that you would use to seal joints, cracks or prevent potential leaks.
+This is an injected material that you would use to seal joints, and cracks or prevent potential leaks.

 Caulk can smell a lot like nail polish remover, especially if it is fresh and not fully hardened.
 If you are smelling an acetone odor due to caulk, do not be alarmed as you can solve this issue very easily.